Extending to the complex line Dulac's corner maps of non-degenerate planar singularities: Introduction

 \subsection{Time spent near the singularity}

-In applications (for instance in the study of real analytical vector fields of the plane) it is important to estimate the Dulac time, that is the time it takes to drift from $\left(z,w_{*}\right)$ to $\left(z_{*},\mathcal{D}_{R}\left(z\right)\right)$ in the flow of the vector field.
+In applications (for instance in the study of real analytic planar vector fields) it is sometimes important to estimate the Dulac time, that is the time it takes to drift from $\left(z,w_{*}\right)$ to $\left(z_{*},\mathcal{D}_{R}\left(z\right)\right)$ in the flow of the vector field.
 In the case of $X_{R}$ this time is obviously

 Multiplying $X_{R}$ by a holomorphic unit $U$ does not change the underlying foliation (\emph{i.e. }the Dulac map), although it does the Dulac time $\mathcal{T}_{R,U}$.
-The later is obtained by integrating a time-form \footnote{A meromorphic $1$-form $\tau$ is a time-form for a vector field $X$ when $\tau\left(X\right)=1$. }. \noun{P.~Mardi\v{s}i\'{c}}, \noun{D.~Mar\'{i}n }and \noun{J.~Villadelprat} derived in~\cite{MarMarVi} the asymptotic expansion of the Dulac time for (deformations of) real planar vector fields when $\lambda$ is rational.
-We wish to complete their study in the complex setting.
+The later is obtained by integrating a time-form\footnote{A meromorphic $1$-form $\tau$ is a time-form for a vector field $X$ when $\tau\left(X\right)=1$.}. \noun{P.~Marde\v{s}i\'{c}} and \noun{M.~Saavedra} performed the complex analytic continuation of the Dulac time near resonant saddle singularities in~\cite{PavaSaav}.
+Their approach follows the techniques of~\cite{IlYakov} while providing slightly different paths of integration $\gamma_{R}\left(z\right)$.
+This work was followed by a paper~\cite{MarMarVi} of \noun{P.~Marde\v{s}i\'{c}}, \noun{D.~Mar\'{i}n }and \noun{J.~Villadelprat}, studying the asymptotic expansion of the Dulac time with a controlled bound on the remainder in families of orbitally linearizable real planar vector fields.
+The results presented here complete and sharpen these studies in the more general setting described in the Proximity~Theorem and Proposition~\ref{prop:model_dominant}.